maximedrouhin/maximedrouhin.github.io/_pages/wanikani-translation-practice-sheet-generator.md

 <details style="background-color: #f9f9f9; padding: 10px; border: 1px solid #ddd; margin-top: 10px;">
   <summary>If the script doesn’t work</summary>
   <p>Just use another browser or device, that should fix it (the script runs on your device so it’s sensitive to those things).
-Even if that does, don’t hesitate to tell me your OS version and browser version and what went wrong, I’ll have a look into it.</p>
+Whether it does or not, don’t hesitate to tell me your OS version and browser version and what went wrong, I’ll have a look into it.</p>
 </details>

 <form id="wanikani-form">